Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 This is a somewhat convoluted and time consuming process. (interaction time ~1hr)
 You will need to become somewhat familiar with wxWidgets
 particularly its wxDC class and its graphic drawing primitives.
-This is a reltively simple process.
+This is a relatively simple process.
 If you jump these hurdles, you can produce a simple keyboard-driven cross-platform PC app.
 2. If you are already a wxWidgets developer.
 You only have to build EngageIDE.cpp which takes a few minutes